juliocastellanos-io/lifesciences-boost/src/pages/showcase/multiple-sclerosis.md

       background_image_size: auto
       background_image_repeat: repeat
   - type: features-section
-    title: Easy multiple sclerosis white matter lesion segmentation using convolutional deep neural networks.
+    title: MRI sequences
     features:
-      - title: MRI sequences
+      - title:
         content: >-
-          ** 1. FLAIR:** Fluid-attenuated inversion recovery is an MRI sequence with an inversion recovery set to null fluids. \
+          1. **FLAIR:** Fluid-attenuated inversion recovery is an MRI sequence with an inversion recovery set to null fluids.\\

-          **2. T1-w:** T1 weighted image is a basic pulse MRI sequence that depicts differences in signal based upon intrinsic T1 relaxation time of various tissues. \
+          2. **T1-w:** T1 weighted image is a basic pulse MRI sequence that depicts differences in signal based upon intrinsic T1 relaxation time of various tissues.\\

-          **3. T2-w:** T2 weighted image is a basic pulse MRI sequence that depicts differences in signal based upon intrinsic T1 relaxation time of various tissues. \
+          3. **T2-w:** T2 weighted image is a basic pulse MRI sequence that depicts differences in signal based upon intrinsic T1 relaxation time of various tissues.\\

-          **4. PD:** Proton Density weighted image is a MRI sequence where the tissues with the higher concentration or density of protons (hydrogen atoms) produce the strongest signals and appear the brightest on the image. \
+          4. **PD:** Proton Density weighted image is a MRI sequence where the tissues with the higher concentration or density of protons (hydrogen atoms) produce the strongest signals and appear the brightest on the image.\\

         align: left
         image: images/msc_sequences.png
+        image_size: auto
         image_position: right
       # - title: 3D render visualization
       #   content: >-